Best last-minute family holiday spots in NZ

 Throwing things together at the last minute can be a recipe for swimming-in-your-undies-because-you-forgot-togs.
 Here’s a quick list of the essentials:

 - Snacks and water for the car ride

 - A roadmap for when phone reception inevitably drops out

 - Reusable shopping bags (handy in a thousand situations, including actual groceries)

 - The kids

-Other things to consider are some Travel Insurance and even Life Insurance.
-You probably won’t need life insurance specifically for this trip, but it’s the kind of thing that’s handy to have in place in case something unexpected happens.
+Other things to consider are NZ Travel Insurance and even life insurance.
+You probably won’t need life insurance specifically for this trip, but it can be the kind of thing that’s handy to have in place in case something unexpected happens.
 And it doesn’t even take up room in your suitcase.